sujalsourav/js/javascript-variables-guide.md

-JavaScript Variables: var, let, const (Complete Guide) 🔹 1.
-Purpose of Variables
+JavaScript Variables: var, let, const
+1. Purpose of Variables

-Variables store data values.
+Variables store data values in JavaScript.
-JavaScript gives us three ways to declare them:
+JavaScript provides three ways to declare variables:

-var → old way
+var – old method

-let → modern, block-scoped
+let – modern, block scoped

-const → modern, block-scoped, non-reassignable
+const – modern, block scoped, cannot be reassigned

-🔹 2.
-Summary Table
+2. Summary Table
 Feature	var	let	const
 Scope	Function scoped	Block scoped	Block scoped Reassign value?
-Yes	Yes	❌ No
+Yes	Yes	No
 Redeclare variable?
-Yes	❌ No	❌ No
+Yes	No	No
 Hoisted?
-Yes (initialized as undefined)	Yes (but not initialized)	Yes (but not initialized) Common use	Not recommended	Variables that change	Constants or fixed references
+Yes (initialized as undefined)	Yes (not initialized)	Yes (not initialized) Best use	Avoid in modern JS	Use when value changes	Use for fixed values or references
 3. Detailed Explanation
-🟦 var
+var
-✔ Purpose
+Purpose

-Used in older JavaScript code.
-Avoid using today.
+var was used in older JS code.
+It has function scope and is generally avoided today.

-✔ Syntax
+Syntax
 var x = 10;

-✔ Example
+Example
 var name = "Sujal";
 name = "Sourav";   // allowed

-❌ Problems with var
+Problems with var

-Function Scope
-var ignores block { } scope:
+a) Not block scoped
 if (true) {
     var x = 10;
 }
-console.log(x); // 10 → still accessible outside block ❌
+console.log(x);  // 10 (still accessible)

-Hoisting Issue
-var is hoisted and initialized as undefined:

-console.log(a); // undefined ❌
-var a = 5;
+b) Hoisting creates unexpected bugs console.log(a); // undefined var a = 5;

-Redeclaration Allowed
-This can cause bugs:

-var a = 10;
+c) Redeclaration allowed (not safe) var a = 10;
-var a = 20;  // no error ❌
+var a = 20;   // allowed → can cause bugs

-👉 Final Verdict: Avoid using var.

-🟩 let
+let
-✔ Purpose
+Purpose

-Use when the value can change and must stay inside its block.
+Use when the value needs to be updated.
+Let is block scoped.

-✔ Syntax
+Syntax
 let age = 20;

-✔ Example
+Example
 let score = 50;
-score = 70;  // allowed ✔
+score = 70;  // allowed

-✔ Block Scope
+Block scope
 if (true) {
     let x = 10;
 }
-console.log(x); // ❌ Error: x is not defined
+console.log(x); // Error: x is not defined

-✔ No Redeclaration
+No redeclaration
 let a = 10;
-let a = 20; // ❌ Error
+let a = 20; // Error

-👉 Use let for variables whose values will change.

-🟥 const
+const
-✔ Purpose
+Purpose

-Use for values that should not be reassigned.
+Use when the value should not be reassigned.

-✔ Syntax
+Syntax
 const PI = 3.14;

-✔ Reassignment NOT allowed
+Reassignment not allowed
 const num = 100;
-num = 200; // ❌ Error
+num = 200; // Error

-👍 But internal data CAN change (for arrays & objects)
+But mutation is allowed (arrays & objects)

-const prevents reassignment, not mutation.

-Example (Array)
+Array example
-const nums = [1, 2, 3];
+const arr = [1, 2, 3];
-nums.push(4);   // allowed ✔
+arr.push(4);  // allowed
-console.log(nums);

-Example (Object)
+Object example
 const user = { name: "Sujal" };
-user.name = "Sourav";  // allowed ✔
+user.name = "Sourav";  // allowed

-You cannot do:
+Reassignment is not allowed:

-user = {};  // ❌ not allowed
+user = {}; // Error

-👉 Use const for stable values or fixed references.

-🔥 4.
-When to Use What?
-(Easy Trick)
+4. When to Use What?
-✔ Use const → default choice

-If you don’t plan to reassign it.

-✔ Use let → if the value WILL change

-Example: loops, counters, conditional updates.

-❌ Avoid var → outdated & risky
+Scenario	Use
+Value must never change	const
+Value will change	let
+Old legacy code only	var
-🎯 Easy Memory Trick
+5. Easy Memory Trick
-C–L–V Rule

-C – const → Constant (does not change)
+C → const → does not change

-L – let → Let it change
+L → let → value changes

-V – var → Vintage (old, avoid)
+V → var → avoid in modern JS

-🎯 Final Takeaway
+6. Final Takeaway

-Best Practice	Why
-Prefer const	Ensures safety & cleaner code
+Use const by default

-Use let only when necessary	Changes value safely
+Use let when reassignment is needed

-Avoid var	Scope & hoisting problems
+Avoid var because of scope and hoisting problems